 When you first start taking Synthroid, your doctor will usually test your TSH levelsi every 6 to 8 weeks.
 Try to be patient during this time.
 Because your thyroid hormone needs are very precise, your doctor may need to make small adjustments to find the dose that’s right for you.
-And it may take several weeks before you notice Synthroid is working, and for your thyroid levels to adjust to the correct level.
+And it may take several weeks before you notice Synthroid is working, and for your thyroid levels to adjust to the correct range.

 Save on Synthroid